Scott Aaronson wins Alan T. Waterman Award

 This talk gives two algorithms for approximating OptSep.

-The second algorithm does eigenspace enumeration directly on H, and achieves additive error delta in time {rm poly}(d) exp(|H|_2^2delta^{-2} log(|H|_2/delta)).
+The second algorithm does eigenspace enumeration directly on H, and achieves additive error $latex delta$ in time $latex {rm poly}(d) exp(|H|_2^2delta^{-2} log(|H|_2/delta))$.
 This matches one of the corollaries of 1011.2751, but not their main result.

 Abel Molina and John Watrous: